Alikosemen/Design-Pattern-MVC-in-Python/README.md

-# MVC Applications in Python
+# MVC Application in Python

 ## Overview

-This repository is dedicated to showcasing Model-View-Controller (MVC) applications developed in Python.
+This repository is dedicated to showcasing Model-View-Controller (MVC) application developed in Python.
 The MVC architecture is a widely used architectural pattern in software engineering, especially useful for designing applications with a clear separation of concerns.

 ## About MVC